aadilmallick/my-notes-docusaurus/docs/css-recipes/00-basic-CSS.md

 ### Quick Tips

-1. You can animate the `display` property now
+#### `:focus-visible`

-2. Use the `:focus-visible` pseudo-selector when styling focus for text inputs in forms.
+Use the `:focus-visible` pseudo-selector when styling focus for text inputs in forms.
 It results so that the style only applies when the user uses the keyboard to focus on the input, which is what you always want.

 ```css
 input:focus {